magesuite/smile-docker-boilerplate/docs/01-install.md

    The full list of parameters handled by this script is [documented here](../docker/bin/setup#L6).

-3. Install the Magento database with the following command:
+3. *Optional:* if you need to import a database dump file, run the following command:
+   `make db-import filename=/path/to/dump.sql`

+4. Run the following command to install Magento:

    ```
    make install
    ```

+   It will install and configure Magento by running setup:install (as well as several other commands, such as deploy:mode:set).

-4. If you already had a .gitlab-ci.yml file in your Magento codebase, you might want to update it with the contents of [docker/templates/magento/.gitlab-ci.yml](../docker/templates/magento/.gitlab-ci.yml)
+5. If you already had a .gitlab-ci.yml file in your Magento codebase, you might want to update it with the contents of [docker/templates/magento/.gitlab-ci.yml](../docker/templates/magento/.gitlab-ci.yml)
    (you will have to manually replace "{php_ci_version}" with a valid php version, e.g. "81").
    Same with the [.gitignore](../docker/templates/magento/.gitignore) file.